ncats/gsrs3-main-deployment/README.md

   ./mvnw clean -U spring-boot:run
   ```

 - **Running the substances service:** Before running the substances service, it would be good to take note of the fork value in the substances/pom.xml file.
-If you are running the substance service as-is with no data load, the fork value should be left as the default - which is false - in order to avoid a 'filename too long' error common with spring boot.
-However, if you choose to run the service and add the test records, set the fork value to true.
+As of GSRS 3.1.1, the default fork value is true.
+However, you can pass `-Dwith.fork=false` or `-Dwith.fork=true` to make an explicit choice.
+On windows, false may work better on the substances services.
+You may need this to avoid a 'filename too long' error common with spring boot.
+However, if you choose to run the service and add the test records on the command line, set the fork value to true.

 Again in a new terminal or screen session, in the gsrs3-main-deployment directory launch substances by:
   ```
-  # To run substances as-is with no data load (fork should be set to false):
+  # To run substances as-is with no data load (fork should be set to false.
+This may only be a concern on Windows):
   cd substances
-  ./mvnw clean -U spring-boot:run
+  ./mvnw clean -U spring-boot:run -Dwith.fork=false

   # If you’re using a blank database, you may want to add the test set of 18 records by doing the following instead
   # to preload a small sample for testing (fork should be set to true):
   cd substances
-  ./mvnw clean -U spring-boot:run -Dspring-boot.run.jvmArguments="-Dix.ginas.load.file=src/main/resources/rep18.gsrs"
+  ./mvnw clean -U spring-boot:run -Dwith.fork=true -Dspring-boot.run.jvmArguments="-Dix.ginas.load.file=src/main/resources/rep18.gsrs"
   ```

-Another reason to use fork=true is if you wish to set jvmArguments for a **specific** service.
-This is more likely to be an issue if you're using embedded tomcat in **production** with a large data set rather than locally.
-Substances uses quite a bit of memory, whereas the other services don't need so much; so you'd use the defaults for other services, but apply specific values for substances.
-The effect of enabling fork is that the specific service will run in it's own JVM instance.
+Another reason to use '-Dwith.fork=true' or the default is if you wish to set jvmArguments for a **specific** service.
+This is more likely to be an issue if you're using embedded Tomcat in **production** with a large data set, rather than locally.
+The Substances service uses quite a bit of memory, whereas the other services don't need so much; so you'd use the defaults for other services, but apply specific values for substances.
+The effect of enabling fork is that the specific service will run in its own JVM instance.
 The POM configuration, with arguments, would like something like this:

 ```
     <plugin>